freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/freme-on-github.md

 **Freme on Github**
 ------------------

-This article explains the different FREME repositories and which issues should be discussed on which repository.
+This article explains the different FREME repositories on GitHub.
+FREME maintains an organisation on GitHub.
+The main page of this organisation is [https://github.com/freme-project](https://github.com/freme-project).

 [technical-discussion](https://github.com/freme-project/technical-discussion)
 --------------------